cacheable

 Getting Started

-cacheable is primarily used as an extension to you caching engine with a robust storage backend Keyv, Memonization (Wrap), Hooks, Events, and Statistics.
+cacheable is primarily used as an extension to your caching engine with a robust storage backend Keyv, Memoization (Wrap), Hooks, Events, and Statistics.

 npm install cacheable